kllevin/westfield_scally/README.md

 # Overview

-The Westfield Core CSS Framework (WFC) sits on top of our open source CSS framework [Scally](https://github.com/westfieldlabs/scally) and is specific to Westfield, mostly based off this: <http://styleguide.westfieldlabs.com/>.
+The Westfield Scally CSS Framework (WS) sits on top of our open source CSS framework [Scally](https://github.com/westfieldlabs/scally) and is specific to Westfield, mostly based off this: <http://styleguide.westfieldlabs.com/>.

 It follows the exact same architecture as [Scally](https://github.com/westfieldlabs/scally).

-Think of WFC as the lick of paint and Scally as the scaffolding.
+Think of WS as the lick of paint and Scally as the scaffolding.

-*More documentation coming soon*, in the meantime ask any questions in the **Westfield Core Framework** HipChat room or email any of the Westfield Labs front end engineers:
+*More documentation coming soon*, in the meantime ask any questions in the **Westfield Scally Framework** HipChat room or email any of the Westfield Labs front end engineers:

 - [Chris Pearce](mailto:cpearce@westfield.com)
 - [Alec Raeside](mailto:araeside@westfield.com)
 - [Kate Levin](mailto:klevin@westfield.com)
 - [Sean Gee](mailto:sgee@westfield.com)

-Use the repo's [GitHub Issues](https://github.com/westfield/westfield_core/issues) to log any issues, additions, enhancements, or ideas.
+Use the repo's [GitHub Issues](https://github.com/westfieldlabs/westfield_scally/issues) to log any issues, additions, enhancements, or ideas.